Jaisocx-Tools/Workspace/code/ts/www/templates/ResponsiveAndValidForWebpackWhenNpmInstall/README_WEBPACK.md

 path: `${PackagRoot}/webpack.config.mjs`

-FFor example, in Workspace when importing `@jaisocx/tree` in `ExampleTree` package: `code/ts/www/examples/ExampleTree/webpack.config.mjs`
+For example, in Workspace when importing `@jaisocx/tree` in `ExampleTree` package: `code/ts/www/examples/ExampleTree/webpack.config.mjs`

 the webpack aliases You can import for the webpack here: